what is a site administrator?

 -

-As a site administrator, it’s necessary for you to have problem-solving skills and the ability to make decisions when an emergency arises.
-This is because you will be in charge of verifying which projects meet your company’s standards, regulating process, and planning strategy.
+- problem-solving skills: it is necessary to have problem-solving skills and the ability to make quick decisions in an emergency.
+This is because you are responsible for verifying which projects meet your company's standards, regulations and planning strategy.

 FAQs